RunReveal

 Investigations

 Investigations provide a centralized workspace for tracking security incidents within RunReveal.
-Each investigation collects related artifacts—queries, alerts, chat conversations, and notes—into a single timeline, enabling teams to collaborate on complex incidents and maintain a comprehensive audit trail.
+Each investigation collects related artifacts—queries, alerts, chat conversations, notes, and indicators—into a single timeline, enabling teams to collaborate on complex incidents and maintain a comprehensive audit trail.

 Check out our blog: For a deeper look at how investigations fit into incident response and automated triage—including walkthroughs and real-world workflows—see our post Introducing RunReveal's Autonomous Security Operations Agent.